DefinitelyTyped/DefinitelyTyped/types/ts-toolbelt-tests/README.md

 # Testing ts-toolbelt

-Regression testing for `ts-toolbelt` against multiple TS versions
+Regression testing for `ts-toolbelt` against multiple TS versions.

+It's also used for monitoring the performance with the benchmarks.

 ### Getting started